EmilyBlackford/emilyblackford/README.md

 I'm keen to understand and explore other technologies to help me develop more refined apps.
 I am now attending meetups and conferences to network and meet other developers for mentoring, collaborations and to develop my skills further.

 # ⚡ Random fact
 In 2020, during lockdown, I started a micro vegan baking business to 'give me something to do' after having my first baby.
-I learnt a lot about multitasking that year!
+I learnt a lot about multitasking that year and that's why my company is called 'Buns & Zeros'.

 <!--
 **EmilyBlackford/emilyblackford** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.